70.3 Phuket 2011 with reruns in 2012 & 2016

 Background: I was working at the newly-built and launched Thanyapura, so triathlon was an obvious path to go down.
 Over the course of the year, my work buddy and I attended several race-expos and managed to squeeze in some races too.
 The first was a sprint-distance in Singapore, then Olympic-distance races in Hua Hin and Vietnam.
-We signed early up for the Laguna Phuket Triathlon, as this always sold out.
+We signed up early for the Laguna Phuket Triathlon, as this always sells out fast.
 Then one impulsive afternoon, I stumbled across this half-ironman race just one week after LPT and dived right in!
 Training was mixed but those early races helped and I knew I could swim, bike and run the distances albeit on their own.
 Race preparations weren't so good as I was working the day before - a long hot morning organizing our local IronKids race, followed by bike check-in, a quick dinner and the usual poor night's sleep.

 The Race: Race morning started with a nervous energy bar and quiet drive to the race venue.
 I was soon introduced to the hushed, reassuring tones of MC Whit Raymond as we did last-minute bike checks in a dark and damp transition.
 Then onto the boats to the race start and the nerves are in overdrive.

 Swim: The swim was similar to LPT the previous week - a rough sea swim followed by a beach run before the last 600m in a slow and reed-clogged lake to transition.
 I was slow, but made it in one piece.